atef-reda/k8s-voting-app-project/README.md

     helm (the package manager for Kubernetes).

-Deployment Steps
+🚀 Deployment Steps

-All required Kubernetes manifests (Deployments, Services, and Ingress) are located in the manifests/ directory.
+All required Kubernetes manifests (Deployments, Services, and Ingress) should be located in a manifests/ directory.
 1. Deploy the Application Components

 First, deploy all the core services and deployments for the voting application.

-# Navigate to the directory containing all the YAML files
-cd manifests/

 # Apply all manifests to create the deployments and services
-kubectl apply -f .
+kubectl apply -f manifests/

 2. Install an NGINX Ingress Controller

 To route external traffic to your application, you need an Ingress controller.
-You can use either the Minikube addon or install one via Helm.

 Option A: Minikube Addon (Easiest for Minikube)

 minikube addons enable ingress

-Option B: Install with Helm (Recommended for non-Minikube clusters)
+Option B: Install with Helm (Recommended for other clusters)

 # Add the official ingress-nginx repository
 helm repo add ingress-nginx [https://kubernetes.github.io/ingress-nginx](https://kubernetes.github.io/ingress-nginx)